18paulb/316Instructions/README.md

 1. Open this link in a new tab: https://codepen.io/18paulb/pen/abeOKgd

 ### Altering Name Heading
-2. On the left-hand box, go to the text that says "Hello {Name}".
+2. On the left-hand box titled "HTML", go to the text that says "Hello {Name}".
 3. Replace "{Name}" with your name

 -- Add picture of name being replaced